padmassun/btap_gather_results/README.md

 If you are using PAT for BTAP simulations:

 Start the PAT analysis with the PAT GUI.
 This may take up to 10 minutes to begin.
-An `ec2_server_key.pem` file will be automatically generated for you.
+An `ec2_server_key.pem` file will be automatically generated for you when the cluster is started.
 Click the `Run Entire Workflow` once the option to do so becomes available in order to start the analysis.
 Click the View AWS Console button to view the progress of the analysis in your Internet browser.
 This browser window will be necessary to have opened in future steps.
 If the analysis has completed and you do not intend on running more simulations the workers may be terminated in order to save money.
 As long as the OpenStudio-Server instance is running the results can be downloaded.

 Navigate to your local PAT projects directory and open your current PAT project.
 Once inside navigate to
 ```